esgoty/Elessanti/README.md

 # Data science applications for life sciences

-## Welcome to my repository!
+**Welcome to my repository!**

 <br>

-## About
+## **About**

-The repository will contain a broad range of Artificial intelligence and Machine learning topics, always related to Life science applications.
+This repository contains a broad range of Artificial intelligence and Machine learning topics  related to Life science applications.

 Four main directories can be found:

 - Section 1: Cloud deployments and databases
 - Section 2: Protein modeling and directed evolution
-- Section 3: Non-touchable interfaces NLP and brain-machine interfaces
+- Section 3: Non-touchable interfaces: NLP and brain-machine interfaces
 - Section 4: Misc projects
 <br><br>